 Sizes of Teapots

-As per our research there are five standard sizes teapots are available.
-But there have some special size of teapots available.
+As per our research, there are five standard sizes of teapots available.
+But there has some special sizes of teapots available.

 Here are the five sizes of teapots:

 Ø Individual Teapots (1 to 2 cups)